-The SCCM product group has understand that and released many improvements and features in their latest release to ease collection management.
+The SCCM product group has understood that and released many improvements and features in their latest release to ease collection management.

 We’ve compiled the latest management changes and tools available related to collections.